 Insurers must apply to the WorkCover WA Authority (the Board) to charge an employer in excess of 75% of the recommended premium rate.

-To seek WorkCover WA Board approval to charge a loading in excess of 75%, submit an application via WorkCover WA Online.
+To seek WorkCover WA Board approval to charge a loading in excess of 75%, an insurer must submit an application via WorkCover WA Online with a completed Premium Loading Application – Employer Declaration – Form 330 (741KB).

 View the range of WorkCover WA Bulletins that provide insurers with clarification on legislative matters and administrative requirements.